thedjnK/AuTerm/README.md

 AuTerm is a cross-platform terminal utility, designed for communicating with embedded devices and systems (with a primary focus on Zephyr devices, but supports any device be it embedded or not), created in Qt 6 (and supporting Qt 5, though Qt 6 is recommended).

+If looking for a command-line interface MCUmgr tool then see [qtmgmt](https://github.com/thedjnK/qtmgmt) which uses the MCUmgr library from AuTerm.

 ## Features

 * Serial port support